Pros and Cons of Galvanizing vs. Metallizing

 To hot-dip galvanize steel, it goes through several steps.
 From preparation, dipping the steel in the vat of liquified zinc, to allowing it time to set and harden, the process is simple and measured.

 It takes space and equipment to be able to treat large steel materials in this way.
-But, once the process is completed, the resulting materials are resilient.
+But once the process is completed, the resulting materials are resilient.
 They can be used, transported, and installed without special care.
-Even if it picks up a couple scratches on the way, its integrity is still intact.
+Even if it picks up a couple of scratches on the way, its integrity is still intact.

 Practical Difficulties with HDG